-- Offer direction in the areas of UEP, university, and community resources as well as best student practices
+- Offer direction in the areas of CSE, university, and community resources as well as best student practices

-- Plan, promote and facilitate programs and events that are sponsored by The Urban Experience Program
+- Plan, promote, and facilitate programs and events that are sponsored by The Center for Student Empowerment

-- Represent the Urban Experience Program at community events and present on the plethora of support resources we provide.
+- Represent the Center for Student Empowerment at community events and present on the plethora of support resources we provide.

-Dylan Roy is a freshman who is pursuing a degree in Kinesiology.
+Dylan is pursuing a degree in Kinesiology.
 Dylan loves reading books, gaming, and movies.
-He is also a member of the Diamond Family Scholars Program, which is how he was introduced to the Urban Experience Program.
-One of his favorite things about UEP is the family atmosphere as well as the support system.
+He is also a member of the Diamond Family Scholars Program, which is how he was introduced to the Center for Student Empowerment.
+One of his favorite things about CSE is the family atmosphere as well as the support system.